Skip to main content

 • Officers will be professional, courteous and helpful in their conduct of regulatory or enforcement matters, and wherever possible and where appropriate will seek to work with individuals and businesses towards compliance

 • Officers will endeavour to provide advice in a clear and simple manner and where any corrective or remedial work is necessary, an explanation will be given as to why it is necessary, and over what time scale it is required or recommended.
 In cases where compliance is a simple matter to ensure, then it will be expected to occur immediately.
-Where non-compliance may result in further enforcement action the matter will normally be confirmed in writing and any legal requirements will be identified separately from best practice advice.
-Where non-compliance results in prosecution the matter will be confirmed in writing when the prosecution file has been considered within the statutory time limits
+Where non-compliance may result in further enforcement action the matter will normally be confirmed in writing and any legal requirements will be identified separately from best practice Where non-compliance results in prosecution the matter will be confirmed in writing when the prosecution file has been considered within the statutory time limits

 • On rare occasions there may be a perceived potential for conflict of interest where the council has ownership or management interests in premises.
 Clear internal boundaries exist between enforcement officers of the council so that they are not explicitly or implicitly expected to act in a fashion that might cause a conflict of interest.
 Inspectors will ensure that they retain their independence of decision and objectivity.
-They will deal with the premises in exactly the same way as any other undertaking
+They will deal with the premises in exactly the same way as any other undertaking.

 • Officers will generally seek an informal resolution to cases of non -compliance when this relates to minor or accidental technical breaches.
-This will not generally be the case where immediate formal enforcement action is required, (e.g. serious issues relating to health and safety, food safety, evidence gathering etc.)
+This will not generally be the case where immediate formal enforcement action is required, (e.g. serious issues relating to health and safety, food safety, evidence gathering )

 • Where there are rights of appeal against formal action, advice on the appeal mechanism will be clearly set out in writing at the time the action is taken, (e.g. when the enforcement notice is served)